What I Learned From My First Meeting With a CPA

 Well, it’s the end of the month, which means my monthly reports are coming up.
 My next post will be my January Income Report, and I’ll have another eHow report for you eHow writers too, don’t worry.

-I also wanted to get into more of the details behind how I automated my business and how I handle purchases, transactions, and delivery of my eBook and audio guide.
+I also wanted to get into more of the details behind how I automated my business and how I handle purchases, transactions, and delivery of my ebook and audio guide.
 This will be highlighted in some of the February posts.

 Cheers to all!